jperon/lyluatex/lyluatex.md

 sizes can be given as a number, which is interpreted as `pt`.
 For example LilyPond's own default staff size is `20`.

-\lyOption{ragged-right}{false}
+\lyOption{ragged-right}{default}
 Set the score to ragged-right systems.
-Single-system scores will not be justified but printed at their “natural” width, while scores with multiple systems be default wil be justified.
-With this option that default can be changed so that all systems are printed at their natural width.
+By default, single-system scores will not be justified but printed at their “natural” width, while scores with multiple systems be default wil be justified.
+With this option set to true, all systems are printed at their natural width;
+with this option set to false, all systems are justified (even for single-system scores).

 #### Fullpage